 - 37.2 Documents recording a transaction valued below £5,000,000 can be signed by a single officer.
-Documents for transactions above this amount must be signed by two officers. - 37.3 A resolution of the Council or the Cabinet or a Committee or Sub-Committee
+Documents for transactions above this amount must be signed by two officers. - 37.3 A resolution of the Council or the Cabinet or a Committee or Sub-Committee with delegated powers or a decision by an officer with delegated powers shall be construed as sufficient authority for affixing the Common Seal of the Council to any document required to give effect to that resolution or decision. - 37.4 Any document to which the Common Seal of the Council needs to be affixed must also be signed by: - 37.4.1 the Mayor or the Deputy Mayor or the Leader of the Council or a Member of the Cabinet; and who shall sign the document where indicated after the Common Seal has been applied.

-- with delegated powers or a decision by an officer with delegated powers shall be construed as sufficient authority for affixing the Common Seal of the Council to any document required to give effect to that resolution or decision. - 37.4 Any document to which the Common Seal of the Council needs to be affixed must also be signed by: - 37.4.1 the Mayor or the Deputy Mayor or the Leader of the Council or a Member of the Cabinet; and - 37.4.2 the Corporate Lead Legal and Governance or such other officer as may be nominated for the purpose by the Corporate Lead Legal and Governance.
+37.4.2 the Corporate Lead Legal and Governance or such other officer as may be nominated for the purpose by the Corporate Lead Legal and Governance.